motousr77/helm/golang-sys.md

-Install Go language to the Linux system
+Installation Go language to the Linux system
 ~~~sh
 # ^ prerequisite to installation Go language
 export GOVERSION=1.13.5